-All students are required to take at least one course outside of the Centro de Lenguas Modernas during the academic year, with a maximum of two per semester.
-Courses are available to CSU students from most of the Facultades at the Universidad de Granada and are most commonly taken in the Facultad de Filosofía y Letras, the Facultad de Ciencias Económicas y Empresariales and the Facultad de Ciencias Políticas y Sociología.
-Only students with advanced fluency (scoring CLM-8 or above) can take a Facultad course during the fall Semester 1.
+Courses are available to CSU IP students from most of the Facultades at the Universidad de Granada and are most commonly taken in the Facultad de Filosofía y Letras, the Facultad de Ciencias Económicas y Empresariales and the Facultad de Ciencias Políticas y Sociología.
+Only students with advanced fluency (scoring CLM-8 or above) can take Facultad courses.
+Some course syllabi from the Facultad de Filosofía y Letras are available in Spanish on their website: http://filosofiayletras.ugr.es/pages/docencia/grados